MoipatiThoobe/AWS-challenge-week-3/README.md

 <img width="957" alt="15" src="https://github.com/user-attachments/assets/02fbbdaa-36a4-467e-8532-b5037a3f5281" />

 15. Trying to upload the test file again will result will result in an Access denied error.
-This is because the Endpoint policy allows only Get* and List* actions, effectly making the S3 bucket read only
+This is because the Endpoint policy allows only Get* and List* actions, effectively making the S3 bucket read only

 <img width="941" alt="16" src="https://github.com/user-attachments/assets/ad0fad19-e154-47f6-970d-9fef05d00694" />